What the World Eat is an interactive

 4 weeks group project with Nurie Jeong

 Dietary practice is the new type of identity.
 Food, like language, exists as a vehicle for expressing culture.
-It has the power of being both a biological necessity as well as a deeply symbolic cultural artifact, one that connects us to one another on several levels.
+It has the power of being both a biological necessity as well as a deeply symbolic cultural artifact.
 Thus, we find it agreeable to say that food is a mechanism for expressing an identity that also has a social purpose.

 We found a useful dataset that represents the daily food consumption of 22 different countries and its raw dataset from Food and Agriculture Organization of the United Nations.
 Through our reference dataset, we could get six various types of food consumption data from 196 countries for the past 50 years.
 Two units—calories and amount—are provided.
 Our team chose 15 countries within six main continents to show how each country eat differently by food type.